schalkventer/storybook-readme/README.md

       StoryPreview: ({ children}) => <div>{children}</div>

       /**
-       * Wrapper for hedaer docs.
+       * Wrapper for header docs.
 Usually used to set some styles
        * NOTE: will be applied only for content docs (docs around the story) *
        * React: React.ReactNode